 Do you have an overview of your employees’ daily work hours?
 Otherwise, it can be expensive for you and your business.
 As an employer, you are obliged to have a time registration system that can register employee work hours and daily overtime.
 This was ruled by the European Court of Justice in 2019.
 But what does the verdict mean for you and your business?

 The EU ruling fell on 14 May 2019 based on a specific case in Spain.
-In the case, doubts arose as to who should be responsible for compliance with the work time rules.
+In this case, doubts arose as to who should be responsible for compliance with the work time rules.
 In the past, it has been the responsibility of the employee to prove whether the rules were being broken.
-However, the European Court of Justice emphasized that the employee is the weak party in the employment relationship, and therefore should not be the responsible.
+However, the European Court of Justice emphasized that the employee is the weak party in the employment relationship, and therefore should not be responsible.

 Time registration is the employer’s responsibility

 Thus, The European Court of Justice has ruled that it is the employer’s responsibility.
 Therefore, all EU member states must ensure that employers introduce an “objective, reliable and accessible system, that makes it possible to measure the length of every worker’s daily working time”.